-The country is not worse than others when it comes to driving, but there seems to be a blatant disregard for many rules of the road.
+When it comes to local drivers, there seems to be a blatant disregard for the rules of the road.

-But the good news is conditions have improved a bit since the Qatari government enacted stricter traffic rules a few years back.
+Since the Qatari government enforced stricter traffic rules a few years back, things are getting better.
 Roundabouts which have created accident black spots or contributed to congestion have been removed.

-While the mandated speed limit is 120 kph on highways, drivers fly up to 150 kph.
-Like in other parts of the world, slow drivers -- or drivers going the speed limit -- should keep right to let speeders pass.
+While the mandated speed limit is 120km/ph on highways, drivers fly up to 150km/ph.
+Like in other parts of the world, slow drivers – or drivers going the speed limit – should keep right to let speeders pass.
 It's common for Qatari drivers to be aggressive and tailgate you until you move to the slow lane.

 Even if road rage consumes you, don't instigate fights with other drivers.
 Authorities will arrest people, including travellers, for starting fights with other drivers.
 Foreigners have reported Qatari drivers filing police reports against them that led to overnight stints in jail.
 Also, anyone who causes an accident that leads to injuries is almost guaranteed to spend time in jail.
 Anyone involved in an accident should stay near their car and remain calm.